dkeathley/6.2410-lab/markdown/T3E1-LAB--entanglement-interference-quantum-enhanced-sensing.md

 +++

+## Pre- and Post-Labs

+This lab has three pre-labs and one post-lab.
+The pre-labs are due at the start of days 1-3.
+The post-lab can be turned in with your final summary report.
+See the [text](content-t3e1-entanglement-interference-text) for more details.

++++

 ## Aim 1: Introduction to the Quantenkoffer (Day 1)

 In this lab you will be using the [Quantenkoffer](https://qutools.com/quantenkoffer_science-kit/).
 This instrument will allow us to explore the properties of single photons and pairs of entangled photons.